Public Manners: Steppin' Out for the first time with your pup!

 It's fun to take your dog with you to the local pet store or out to lunch, but the first time you step out together in public can be nerve racking for both you and your dog!
 To ensure that your outing is enjoyable and stress-free follow these simple tips:

 - Make sure that he or she responds to simple commands like sit and stay and knows how to walk on a leash.
 This will give you some tools to help control her during your outing.

 - When you are out in public, introduce her to as many different types of people as possible.
-Let her interact with kids, the elderly, homeless people, police officers and people of other ethnicities.
-When she meets these people allow her to be friendly but make sure she doesn't jump.
+Let her interact with kids, the elderly, homeless people, police officers, etc. When she meets these people allow her to be friendly but make sure she doesn't jump.
 If she does, tell her no then use a treat or the leash to make her sit before the person is allowed to pet her again.

 - Introduce her to as many different types of noises and things as possible.
 Show her a balloon, a grocery cart or a garbage truck.
 This will help teach your dog that although something may be loud it doesn't mean she has to bark at it or be scared.